 ) live on the New England island of New Penzance with their three young sons and troubled 12-year-old Suzy (Kara Hayward

-), who is secretive, prone to fits of aggression, and is never without her binoculars.
+), who is secretive, solitary, and prone to fits of aggression.
 The island is nervously awaiting a violent storm, due to hit in a few days' time.

 On the other side of the island, Troop 55 of the Khaki Scouts is spending the summer at Camp Ivanhoe, under the leadership of Scoutmaster Randy Ward (Edward Norton

 ).
 It is noticed that the most unpopular scout, 12-year-old Sam Shakusky (Jared Gilman

 ), has fled camp during the night, leaving Ward a letter of resignation from the Scouts and stealing a canoe and supplies.
 Ward sends the remaining scouts (and the camp dog, Snoopy) out to hunt for Sam, and the boys speak of him with a mixture of hostility and fear, as he is believed to be emotionally disturbed and possibly dangerous.

 Unbeknownst to anyone but themselves, Sam and Suzy had been pen pals for months after meeting backstage during a production of "Noye's Fludde" at St. Jack's Church on the island of St. Jack Wood, a neighboring island.
 Sam was drawn to Suzy's frank and rebellious personality, while Suzy was charmed by Sam's bold yet casual manner.
 Over the next year, they develop a plan to reunite in the summer and run away together.
 When the chosen date approaches, Sam escapes camp and Suzy slips out of her house with her binoculars, her cat, six library books, and her brother's record player.
 They meet in a field and begin their journey.

 Scoutmaster Ward notifies Police Captain Sharp (Bruce Willis